-Preheat your oven to 200°C/Fan 180°C/Gas 6.
+2. Preheat your oven to 200°C/Fan 180°C/Gas 6.
 Trim and peel the onion then slice it into thin wedges.
 Pop in a large roasting tin.
-Peel the sweet potatoes and chop them into small, bite-sized chunks.
+Peel the sweet potatoes and chop them into small chunks.
 Add to the tin.
 Rinse the mushrooms and tear them into small pieces.
 Add to the tin.
-Peel the garlic and finely chop it.
-Add it to the tin with 11/2 tbsp olive oil and a generous pinch of salt and pepper.
-Toss everything to coat the veg in the oil and seasoning.
-Make sure it's spread out in one layer across the bottom of the tin, then slide it into the oven and roast for 30 mins till the veg are tender and lightly caramelised.
+Peel the garlic cloves and finely chop them.
+Add to the tin with 1½ tbsp oil and a generous pinch of salt and pepper.
+Toss to coat the veg in the oil and seasoning.
+Make sure it’s spread out in one layer across the bottom of the tin.
+Roast for 30 mins till the veg are tender and caramelised.

-When you're ready to bake the galette, make sure the oven is set the oven to 200°C/Fan 180°C/Gas 6.
+5. When you’re ready to bake the galette, make sure the oven is set to 200°C/Fan 180°C/Gas 6.
 Line a large baking tray with baking paper.
-Dust your work surface with the reserved 1 tbsp plain flour and roll out one pastry to make a 45cm-wide round.
+Dust your work surface with the reserved 1 tbsp plain flour and roll out the pastry to make a 45cm-wide round.
 Place this on the baking tray.
 Spoon the roast veg mix over the pastry, leaving a 4-5cm border around it.
 Fold the pastry up over the filling, leaving a gap in the middle.

-Crack the egg into a bowl and beat it.
-Brush it all over the pastry, then slide the galette into the oven and bake for 40-45 mins till golden brown and crisp.
+6. Crack the egg into a bowl and beat it.
+Brush it all over the pastry to glaze it, then slide the galette into the oven and bake for 40-45 mins till golden brown and crisp.

-While the galette bakes, make the gravy.
+7. While the galette bakes, make the gravy.
 Fill and boil your kettle.
-Crumble the vegetable stock cube into measuring jug and stir in 800ml hot water from the kettle to dissolve it.
+Crumble the vegetable stock cube into a measuring jug and stir in 800ml hot water from the kettle to dissolve it.